 (4) Management's response.

-(F) The internal audit department shall perform follow-up examinations to verify that corrective action has been taken regarding all instances of noncompliance cited by internal audit, the independent accountant, and the commission.
-The verification shall be performed within three months of the issuance of the audit report.
+(F) The internal audit department shall perform follow-up examinations to verify that corrective action has been taken regarding all instances of noncompliance cited by internal audit and the independent accountant.
+Further, if directed by the commission, the internal audit department shall perform follow-up examinations to verify that corrective action has been taken regarding all settlement agreements, notices of noncompliance, and disciplines imposed by the commission.
+These verifications shall be performed within three months of the issuance of the audit report.

 (G) Whenever possible, internal audit observations shall be performed on an unannounced basis.

-(H) All exceptions disclosed during audits shall be investigated and resolved, with the results being documented and retained for five years.
+(H) All exceptions disclosed during audits shall be investigated and resolved .

 (I) All internal audit findings shall be reported to management, who shall be required to respond to internal audit findings stating corrective measures to be taken to avoid recurrence of the audit exception.
 The management responses shall be included in the internal audit reports that are delivered to the casino operator's management, the commission, audit committee of the board of directors, or other entity designated by the commission.